durvanksmhatre/Cybersecurity-Portfolio/Certificates/README.md

 * Google Cybersecurity Professional Certificate
 * IIT Bombay – Introduction to IoT
-* Packt – ISO 27001 Certificate
+* Packt – Mastering ISO 27001 Controls: Implementation and Auditing

 The certificates in this directory represent my commitment to continuous learning and developing practical cybersecurity knowledge and skills.